llSourcell/tensorflow_image_classifier/README.md

 car (score = 0.11669)
 ```

-##Remarks

-Use absolute file path for classifier and images because for the moment my script do not support relative path (volume mounting)
+Use an absolute file path for classifier and images because the script dos not support relative path (volume mounting)

+#Challenge

+Make your own classifier for scientists, then post a clone of this repo with your attached model (you can name it retrained_graph.pb and it will be around 80 MB.
+If it's too big for GitHub, upload it to DropBox and post the link in your README)

+#Credits

+Credit goes to [Xblaster](https://github.com/xblaster) for the majority of this code.
+I've merely created a wrapper.